RuurdBijlsma/PhotosWatcher/README.md

 }
 ```

-There is much more exif data not shown here in this example.
+There is also a lot of exif data not shown in this example.

 ## What's this used for